QuiNovas/dynamodb-conditional-expressions/README.md

 when calling DynamoDB.
 Expression attribute values can be represented either using Python types or DynamoDB types.

 Compilation is done once per (expression, attribute names, attribute values) tuple and cached.
+The truthy function that is the result of the compilation is designed to be _extremely_ fast.

 Lexing and parsing courtesy of [SLY](https://sly.readthedocs.io/en/latest/index.html).